tompusey/M5-atom-stickc-Teslachargedooropener/README.md

 # M5-atom/stickc-Tesla charge door opener
-Modified version of https://github.com/fredilarsen/TeslaChargeDoorOpener Tesla charge door opening, using cheap 433mhz transmitter and M5stack stuff.
-Arduino files for atom (works with lite and atomU) and M5stick in [[release](https://github.com/tompusey/M5-atom-stickc-Teslachargedooropener/releases/)] both versions tested and working at various ranges depending on whether you solder the antenna on to the transmitter.
+Modified version of https://github.com/fredilarsen/TeslaChargeDoorOpener
+<br><br>Tesla charge door opening, using cheap 433mhz transmitter and M5stack stuff.
+Arduino files for atom (works with lite and atomU) and M5stick in [[release](https://github.com/tompusey/M5-atom-stickc-Teslachargedooropener/releases/)]
+both versions tested and working at various ranges depending on whether you solder the antenna on to the transmitter.
 Still testing how for it can reach as I don't own a tesla and have to find them in the wild and be able to see the charge door from a distance.